Manvi007/PowerBiReports/README.md

 35) Create a column chart of record sales, and drill-down to a pie chart. - Linked Charts
 36) Compare the number of Abba songs released by year using a column chart. - Abba Songs
 37) Use grouping in charts to show viewing figures by genre for BBC1. - Demelza for PM
-38) Compare Pizza Express pizza calories using pie and doughnut charts.
+38) Compare Pizza Express pizza calories using pie and doughnut charts. - Menu
 39) Show a chart comparing films when you click on each genre in a tree map. - Films
 40) Compare the heights of skyscrapers by country and city, and create a KPI.
 41) Compare skills test results using a waterfall chart with breakdown.